odiuriagin/RealBnB/README.md

 ```

 <p style="text-decoration: underline"><b>Bookings</b></p>
 <p>Once logged in, a user can book a listing from its show page.
 Users need to select dates and a number of guests on the booking form.
 User can see which dates are available at the time of booking.
-To achieve this, on backend I created a method to get all booked dates for a listing with help of ActiveRecord relation.</p>
+To achieve this, on backend I created a method to get all booked dates for a listing using ActiveRecord (an ActiveRecord relation is an object that resembles an array that has different methods available on it)</p>

 ```ruby
   def book_dates